Call-recording services: Cloud bridge model

 The first cloud-bridge service was introduced in the US in early 2011.

 Such services place almost all of the functionality in the cloud, a remote service that stores recordings outside customer premises and makes recordings available over the internet.
 Calls come from VoIP clients, smartphones, web browsers and applications.

 Some services, in particular those supporting VoIP clients, appear to make a direct connection to the destination telephone.
 Signaling the service to record the call takes place transparently.

 Others approaches signal the service to place a call, but do not call into it.
 Instead, the service calls both the source and destination numbers, bridges them and records the conversation.

-Google Voice and Call Trunk are examples.
-Google Voice requires that subscriber phones be registered with the service, whereas Call Trunk allows any phone to be used at any time.
-Google Voice allows inbound call recording only; Call Trunk only allows outbound call recording.
+Google Voice and Calltrunk are examples.
+Google Voice requires that subscriber phones be registered with the service, whereas Calltrunk allows any phone to be used at any time.
+Google Voice allows inbound call recording only; Calltrunk only allows outbound call recording.